 Insolvency legislation

-When executing a Warrant of Control, enforcement agents are legally mandated to keep any proceeds from goods they sell or money that is paid in lieu.
+When executing a Warrants of Control, enforcement agents are legally mandated to keep any proceeds from goods they sell or money that is paid in lieu.
 This particular requirement stems from the Insolvency Act 1986 and other related insolvency legislation.

 The enforcement agent is committed to speedily informing both the creditor and courts of any developments, such as a sale or financial transfers.
 This ensures that all parties are kept abreast of relevant updates in a timely manner.